20 products under $20 to organize your home office | CNN Underscored

 Hoffman specifically mentioned that desks without drawers and other forms of built-in storage are trendier, and less expensive, and therefore tend to be popular in home offices.
 If you find that a little extra storage is needed, a desktop riser shelf adds space and keeps clutter organized.

-Desktop Bookshelf with Drawers ($16.96, originally $19.96; amazon.com)
+Desktop Bookshelf With Drawers ($16.96, originally $19.96; amazon.com)

 Creating more space on a desk can be as simple as investing in a narrow tabletop shelf that can sit atop a desk.
 Look for styles that offer open shelving for storing paper planners, notebooks and mailing supplies, as well as some drawers for holding smaller items like phone chargers.

-Extendable Desktop Organizer with Drawers ($20.99, originally $21.99; amazon.com)
+Extendable Desktop Organizer With Drawers ($20.99, originally $21.99; amazon.com)

-As Hoffman put it, desk organizers that feature small drawers are a nice choice “so not everything is out on display all the time.”
-This desktop organizing system has open shelves and some drawers to tuck small items away when not in use.
+As Hoffman puts it, desk organizers that feature small drawers are a nice choice “so not everything is out on display all the time.”
+This desktop organizing system has open shelves and some drawers to tuck away small items when not in use.

 Office Accessories Caddy ($19.95, originally $49.95; amazon.com)